openmc-dev/openmc/docs/source/capi/index.rst

    :type id: int
    :param T: Temperature in Kelvin
    :type T: double
+   :param instance: Which instance of the cell.
+To set the temperature for all
+                    instances, pass a null pointer.
+   :type instance: int*
    :return: Return status (negative if an error occurred)
    :rtype: int